MILFORD SOUND CRUISES – The Most Beautiful Cruise

 Milford Sound Cruise with Kayak Tour

 This Milford Sound Cruise is more intimate than the general nature cruise.
 Depart during a morning cruise on a smaller boat that travels outside of peak hours.
 This will give you prime viewing and more time on the water than other tours.
 You will listen to the informative commentary from the passionate skippers of Southern Discoveries and enjoy a provided picnic lunch.
-If you want to, you can include a kayak excursion and paddle Harrison Cove in a small-group.
+If you want to, you can include a kayak excursion and paddle Harrison Cove in a small group tour.
 Limited to 8 people you will have a very intimate experience to really take in the immense scale of the bluffs and explore Milford Sound in a unique way.

 → Book here your Milford Sound Cruise with Kayak Tour